 For older vehicles, it is crucial these tips are followed.
 Newer vehicles will not have many problems save for maybe the manufacturer’s defects.
 These should be addressed with recalls or covered under the vehicle’s standard warranty.

 Donating your car can be a good option.
-Salvaging parts, selling it to a mechanic or parts yard are also options.
+Salvaging parts, selling them to a mechanic or parts yard are also options.
 All of these services have pick-up options that make it convenient to donate.
 I have personally used 1-800-kars-4-kids in the past and it was extremely painless and easy.
 Plus they will give you a tax ride off.

 A lot of times cars last much longer than expected.
 Engineers have spent lifetimes designing these things to be made as cheap as possible.
 That does not mean they don’t last.
 Reliability is improving every year and soon we will not have a need for driving.

 With every one the average car ownership length varies but with some weekly love, you can increase your average car ownership length greatly.

 Thanks for reading and stay dirty.